 - fewer workplace injuries.

-One in five Australians has disability.
+One in five Australians has a disability.
 Despite this, people with disability remain one of the most underrepresented groups in the Australian workforce.
 The biggest barrier to employment for people with disability is not their disability, but rather society’s low expectations and the attitudes held by many employers.
 Your business can help make a positive change in these misperceptions.

 Inclusive employment made easy